 What is meaning of the Greek word for "chose"?

-The verb eklego means literally to select out, single out or choose out of.
+- The verb eklego means literally to select out, single out or choose out of.
 Eklego in it's original Classic Greek use expresses in every case the idea that a part has been claimed from a greater quantity, by an independent act of decision for a particular purpose, and that the remainder has been passed over, but not necessarily rejected.
 Eklego means to choose out for oneself, but not implying rejection of those not chosen.

 Who chose us?

 - God the Father

-In Him (Jesus Christ)
+- In Him (Jesus Christ)

 - Before the foundation of the world (you may want to stop and ponder this time phrase)

 - That we would be holy (same word for saint = hagios) and blameless ( without spot - Jesus spotless in 1Pe 1:19+)

 What do you learn about divine choice from John 15:16?

-Jesus chose the 12 disciples, not vice versa.
+- Jesus chose the 12 disciples, not vice versa.
 The common practice in Jesus' day was for the disciples to chose which rabbi they would sit under.
 We did not chose God.
 He chose us (think about this as a manifestation of God's grace - unmerited favor).

 What was His purpose?

-That the disciples (and we) should bear fruit (e.g., spiritual fruit such as godly attitudes in Gal 5:22, 23, righteous behavior as in Php 1:11, praise Heb 13:15, and especially leading others to faith in Jesus as Messiah and Son of God Ro1:13-16).
-Their fruit would remain.
+- What is some fruit we might bear? spiritual fruit of attitudes in Gal 5:22, 23, righteous behavior as in Php 1:11, praise Heb 13:15, and leading others to faith in Jesus as Messiah and Son of God Ro 1:13-16).

-What is the privilege of those chosen?
+What is the privilege of the chosen?

 - Free access to God in prayer

 What does Peter explain about God's choice of believers?